GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 Turns out I could not run any commands that rely on **JES2**, which is a lot, including a lot of services need to reboot the system (ISL) to the **TSO** logon.
 It couldn't get past trying to load the **BSPPILOT** job which is used for automating a lot off the **ISL** process.
 On restart it would show the **JES2 Resource Shortage - JOES** message, which relates to the output queue.

 I finally solved the problems by purging a lot of jobs using the **$PJOB #-#** command to purge a range of jobs (**$PJOB 5-100** for example).
 I had almost 200 jobs initially, and I purged just about everything other than the most recent runs.
 I wanted to just shut shutdown the **JES2** and restart it again without having to reboot the entire system again, but I had issues with providing the necessary reply to the **/$PJES2,ABEND** command from the Hercules prompt.
-I tried both with and without the **/** prefix to enter the confirmation reply.
-I eventually just rebooted the system and this fixed the problem.

 In the future I need to keep an eye on the number of jobs in the output queue (I like to specify they be held so I can look at the output their, rather than having it sent to the printer).
 I will need to periodically purge these (keep them under 100), or go through the **JES2 procedures** for increasing the amount of resources available to this queue.